peterviergutz/json-api-model/README.md

 ```

 ### Namespacing (Optional)
-If your `ApiModelInterface` classes exist outside the current namespace, you have to need to provide them.
-You can do this in three  ways: by setting the default namespace, by mapping them individually, or by mixing both of them at once.
+If your `ApiModelInterface` classes exist outside the root namespace, you need to provide them.
+You can do this by setting the default namespace, by mapping them individually, or both.

 #### Set Default Namespace
 If most or all of your `ApiModelInterface` classes exist in the same namespace, you can avoid mapping them by setting the default namespace for the factory to theirs.